Find us on »

 Nominated for the prestigious literary prizes, One Foot Wrong is unlike any book you will have read before.
 Seen through the eyes of a child, Hester - a girl of few words, verbally and physically abused by her parents, confined to her house, her only...

-August Hidden Dance, The - by Susan Wooldridge
+August The Hidden Dance - by Susan Wooldridge

 A moving and gripping novel, set in the 1930s, as English Society emerges from the shadow of the Great War and wakes to the nascent horror of Chancellor Hitler.
 The story unfolds aboard the SS Etoile, a luxury liner, during its five day voyage fro...